github/codeql-action-sync-tool/README.md

 * `--cache-dir` - A temporary directory in which to store data downloaded from GitHub.com before it is uploaded to GitHub Enterprise Server.
 If not specified a directory next to the sync tool will be used.
 * `--source-token` - A token to access the API of GitHub.com.
 This is normally not required, but can be provided if you have issues with API rate limiting.
 If provided, it should have the `public_repo` scope.
 * `--destination-repository` - The name of the repository in which to create or update the CodeQL Action.
 If not specified `github/codeql-action` will be used.
+* `--force` - By default the tool will not overwrite existing repositories.
+Providing this flag will allow it to.

 ### I don't have a machine that can access both GitHub.com and GitHub Enterprise Server.
 From a machine with access to GitHub.com use the `./codeql-action-sync pull` command to download a copy of the CodeQL Action and bundles to a local folder.